0chain/zboxcli/README.md

 ZBox Command-line utility provides a self-explaining "help" option that lists out the commands it supports and the parameters each command needs to perform the intended action
 ## How to get it?
-You can clone ZBox Command-line Interface from github repo [Here](https://github.com/0chain/zboxcli)
+You can clone ZBox Command-liviewne Interface from github repo [Here](https://github.com/0chain/zboxcli)
 ## Pre-requisites
 * zbox Command-line Interface needs Go V1.12 or higher.
 * 0Chain's [gosdk](https://github.com/0chain/gosdk)